plantonhq/infra-charts/gcp/cloud-run-environment/README.md

 # GCP Cloud Run Environment

-The **GCP Cloud Run Environment** InfraChart provisions all cloud resources required to run containerized services on Google Cloud Run—with optional support for VPC networking, PostgreSQL database, storage bucket, Docker repository, service account, and DNS zone.
+The **GCP Cloud Run Environment** InfraChart provisions all cloud resources required to run containerized services on Google Cloud Run—with optional support for VPC networking, Cloud SQL database (PostgreSQL or MySQL), storage bucket, Docker repository, service account, and DNS zone.

 Like the AWS ECS chart, it leverages **Jinja-based conditionals**, so you can turn features on or off with boolean flags, making it flexible for different environment needs.